 On the other side of the motherboard are the audio chips.
-Together they are called S-SMP.
-And it is a system that runs independently from the CPU.
-It has it’s own processor, the SPC700.
+The audio CPU is marked S-SMP.
+It is a system that runs independently from the SNES CPU.
+This processor is a Sony SPC700 Audio CPU.
 It has it’s own 64 kB of RAM where you load the audio program, the song data, and the audio samples.

 When the SNES is switched on, the main program will have to load everything to the audio ram.
 This is actually a very slow process, and if you notice that games show a black screen for a few seconds when the game is first run, it is probably due to loading the sound RAM.
 Once the audio program is loaded, it will run automatically.
 The audio program can also get signals from the game (for example, to change songs, or to play a sound effect).

 If you are familiar with the original Nintendo, the Super Nintendo works very similar except that everything is changeable.
-Backgrounds can have small tiles, large tiles, small maps, large maps, 1 layer, 2 layers, 3 layers, 4 layers, all moving independently.
+Backgrounds can have 8×8 or 16×16 tiles, small maps, large maps, 1 layer, 2 layers, 3 layers, 4 layers, all moving independently.